Get help with pest animals

 1. Introduced to an area where they don’t naturally occur – either accidentally or deliberately.

-2. Wreaking havoc on the environment, agriculture, and or/pets.
+2. Have a detrimental impact on the environment, agriculture, and or/pets.

-• Foxes prey on some of our native animals like hooded plovers and household pets, including chickens, rabbits, and guinea pigs.
+• impact on household pets, including chickens, rabbits, and guinea pigs.

-• Foxes dig to create underground dens which may cause damage to buildings and sheds.
+• dig to create underground dens which may cause damage to buildings and sheds.

 Fox behaviour and lifespan

-They breed in spring producing three to six cubs at a time, but only a few reach maturity.
-Cubs generally appear in late spring, and once independent they find their own territory in autumn.
+They breed in spring producing 3 to 6 cubs at a time with typically only a few reaching maturity.
+Cubs generally appear in late spring, and once independent they attempt to find their own territory in autumn.

 The life span of a fox in the wild can be up to 8 years.
 However, the average lifespan in urban areas is lower at around 1 to 3 years.
 Being hit by a car is a major cause of fox death in urban areas.
 When a fox dies another will likely move into its territory within a few days.

-The best approach to managing foxes is by eliminating access to things that attract them to the area in the first place, such as easy sources of food and shelter.
+The best approach to deterring foxes is eliminating access to things that attract them to the area in the first place, such as easy sources of food and shelter.

 There are various ways to avoid foxes in your yard.
 These include: